vineethac/vsan_cluster_storage_benchmarking/README.md

 Once the stress-test-VMs are deployed, you can invoke start_stress_test.ps1 (provide VCSA creds and administrator password of the Windows template VM).
 This script will start the stroage stress test based on the profiles defined in profile_manifest.psd1 file one after another automatically and the corresponding log files will be saved to local machine as explained below. <br />

+Run delete_test_vms.ps1 to wipe off the stress-test-vms from the cluster.

 # Output logs
 Logs of diskspd application from each stress-test-vm for each storage test profile will be saved in seperate folders under C:\temp on the local machine from where the script is running. <br />